majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module3/lab2.rst

-Lab – Configuration Synchronization
+Configuration Synchronization
 -----------------------------------------

+To be synchronized, shared memory zones must be identically named across Nginx Plus cluster members.
-The ``listen`` directives in the example server blocks do not specify IP addresses -- only ports.
-One way to ensure we have common shared memory zones across
+One way to ensure we have common shared memory zones across the cluster is to synchronize the configuration.
-Nginx Plus instances n=in our cluster is to synchronize the configuration.
-Nginx provides a package/script for this.
+Nginx provides a package/script for this task.

 .. image:: /_static/nginx-sync-sh.png

 ..
-NOTE:: Prior to lab ssh access (via keys) to all cluster mamebers was configured for the NGINX Plus Master.
+NOTE:: The lab UDF image was already configured for ssh access (via keys) to all cluster members from the NGINX Plus Master.

-Create the configuration file ``/etc/nginx-sync.conf`` on the master machine.
+Create the configuration file ``/etc/nginx-sync.conf``.

 .. note:: Execute these steps on the NGINX Plus Master Instance.